 Financial Health is the overall state of your finances.
-There are many things to consider; your spending and savings habits, your debt situation and your investments.
+There are many things to consider; your spending and savings habits, your debt situation, credit score and your investments.
 Think about your day to day money management, your budget (if you have one) and your long term savings goals.
 Your cashflow and emergency fund and generally how intentional you are regarding your spending.
 It’s really about you financial habits (good and bad) and how you think about money in all aspects of your life.
 The amount of money you have certainly plays a role in your overall financial health, but there are many other factors too!

 Why do you need to calculate your Financial Health Score?

 Calculating a score will give you a benchmark figure to help you know if you’re improving or not over time.
 Also, when using the Financial Health calculator you’ll get a better understanding of the various factors that affect your overall finances and you’ll be able to learn how to improve.
 Take the guessing out and just calculate your score.
 Use this to track how small changes improve your score and ultimately your financial fitness.